 We have a specialised operating theatre which we use on a daily basis for surgical procedures.
 Our trained staff and the range of equipment at our disposal makes us able to perform most surgical procedures, including fracture repair or abdominal surgery.

 Please ask us to show you our facilities before you book in your pet and read our Guide to Anaesthetic Safety in Dogs.

 All dogs should have a microchip implanted at some stage early in their life.
 The widespread use of microchips in our area has made dog pounds and unclaimed dogs almost a thing of the past.
 Microchipping can be performed in most dogs without an anaesthetic but is often done at the same time as desexing.
-It is standard practice to place a “M” tattoo in the ear at the same time or with the next anaesthetic.
-However, a tattoo is not considered absolutely necessary.
+View costs here.

 Behaviour and Management